Day Centre for the homeless and vulnerable in Worcester

 Maggs Day Centre provides the basics, a lifeline to help people survive the worst of what life throws at them.
 We are open five days a week, providing a safe, dry environment where homeless and particularly vulnerable people can get food and hot drinks, as well as using showers and laundry facilities.

-We are also committed to helping and mentoring all those who are prepared to make changes, to start getting their lives back on track.
+We are also committed to helping and mentoring all those who are ready to make changes, to start getting their lives back on track.
 We create individually tailored support plans to help them achieve their goals.

 Food and shelter